-- 29. The Sabre Marks have been used in interstate commerce to identify and distinguish Plaintiff's high-quality goods for an extended period of time. - 30.
-The Sabre Marks have been used by Plaintiff long prior in time to Defendants' use of copies of those trademarks. - 31.
-The Sabre Marks have never been assigned or licensed to any of the Defendants. - 32.
-The Sabre Marks are a symbol of Plaintiff's quality goods, reputation and goodwill and have never been abandoned. - 33.
-Plaintiff has carefully monitored and policed the use of the Sabre Marks. - 34.
-The Sabre Marks are well known and famous (as that term is used in 15 U.S.C. \$1125(c)(1)) and have been for many years. - 35.
-Plaintiff has expended substantial time, money and other resources developing, advertising and otherwise promoting the Sabre Marks. - 36.
-Plaintiff has extensively used, advertised, and promoted the Sabre Marks in the United States in association with the sale of high-quality patented [REDACTED]. - 37.
-Plaintiff has spent substantial resources promoting the Sabre Marks and products bearing or using the Sabre Marks. - 38.
-In recent years, sales of products bearing or using the Sabre Marks have exceeded thousands of dollars within the United States. - 39.
-As a result of Plaintiff's efforts, members of the consuming public readily identify merchandise bearing or sold under the Sabre Marks as being high-quality goods sponsored and approved by Plaintiff. - 40.
-Accordingly, Sabre Marks have achieved secondary meaning as identifiers of high-quality goods.
+- 25. The Marks have been continuously used in interstate commerce to identify and distinguish Plaintiff's high-quality [REDACTED] for an extended period of time. - 26.
+The Marks have been used by Plaintiff long prior in time to Defendants' use of copies of these trademarks. - 27.
+The Marks have never been assigned or licensed to any of the Defendants.

+- 28. The Marks are a symbol of Plaintiff's quality goods, reputation and goodwill and has never been abandoned. - 29.
+Plaintiff has carefully monitored and policed the use of the Marks. - 30.
+The Marks are well known and famous (as that term is used in 15 U.S.C. \$1125(c)(1)) and has been for many years. - 31.
+Plaintiff has expended substantial time, money and other resources developing, advertising and otherwise promoting the Marks in connection with its high-quality [REDACTED]. - 32.
+Plaintiff has extensively used, advertised, and promoted the Marks in the United States in association with the sale of high-quality [REDACTED]. - 33.
+Plaintiff has sold tens of thousands of units of its high-quality [REDACTED] under the Marks. - 34.
+As a result of Plaintiff's efforts, members of the consuming public readily identify merchandise bearing or sold under the Marks as being high-quality [REDACTED] sponsored and approved by Plaintiff. - 35.
+Accordingly, the Marks have achieved secondary meaning as identifiers of high-quality [REDACTED]. - 36.
+Genuine [REDACTED] bearing or sold under the Marks are widely legitimately advertised and promoted by Plaintiff, its authorized distributors, and unrelated third parties via the Internet. - 37.
+Visibility on the Internet, particularly via Internet search engines such as Google, Yahoo!, and Bing has become increasingly important to Plaintiff's overall marketing and consumer education efforts.

-- 41. Genuine high-quality patented [REDACTED] bearing or using the Sabre Marks are widely legitimately advertised and promoted by Plaintiff, its authorized distributors, and unrelated third parties via the Internet. - 42.
-Visibility on the Internet, particularly via Internet search engines such as Google, Yahoo!, and Bing have become increasingly important to Plaintiff's overall marketing and consumer education efforts. - 43.
-Thus, Plaintiff expends significant monetary resources on Internet marketing and consumer education, including search engine optimization ("SEO") strategies. - 44.
-Plaintiff's SEO strategies allow Plaintiff and its authorized retailers to fairly and legitimately educate consumers about the value associated with Plaintiff's products and the goods marked with the Sabre Marks.
+- 38. Thus, Plaintiff expends significant monetary resources on Internet marketing and consumer education, including search engine optimization ("SEO") strategies. - 39.
+Plaintiff's SEO strategies allow Plaintiff and its authorized retailers to fairly and legitimately educate consumers about the value associated with Plaintiff's products and the goods marked with the Marks.